Autocratic, democratic or laissez-faire - what’s your leadership style?

 Kirk gives an example of a leader who shows both transformational and democratic traits in his leadership: "I’ve been really lucky to work with some great leaders from many sectors, but I’d single out Mike Clasper (CBE, now Chairman of Coats).
 He was my Chief Exec when I worked at BAA a few years back.
 He was always happy to share his own learnings and tell you what had worked for him and why.
 He knew himself well and was happy in his own skin.
 That solid confidence from a leader inspires a team, because you know you’re in good hands.
 A bad leader doesn’t know themselves at all.
 That makes people feel unsafe."

-But she has also experienced leaders who tend more towards laissez-faire or autocratic styles and gives an example; "Because he didn’t have the same strengths as a member of the team, this director talked over colleagues in front of his clients and over-ruled juniors’ judgments.
+But she has also experienced leaders who tend more towards laissez-faire or autocratic styles and gives an example; "Because he didn’t have the same strengths as a member of the team, this director talked over colleagues in front of his clients and over-ruled juniors’ judgements.
 Over time, he lost several major clients who felt the team lacked cohesion and direction.
 He was palmed-off on an unsuspecting rival company a few years later, with a good reference."

 Gill Kirk adds; "We’re all human, and good leaders remember that.
 Bad leaders pretend they’re super-heroes and end up flying into the pavement from a great height (taking everyone with them).